folio-org/mod-ncip/README.md

     inventory-storage.material-types.collection.get   ->Settings (Inventory): Create, edit, delete material types inventory-storage.loan-types.collection.get       ->Settings (Inventory): Create, edit, delete loan types
 ```
-### If you will be exposing this service externally and will be using the [edge-ncip module](https://github.com/folio-org/edge-ncip), you will need to setup an API key as described [in the readme file of the edge-common module](https://github.com/folio-org/edge-common)
+2. If you will be exposing this service externally and will be using the [edge-ncip module](https://github.com/folio-org/edge-ncip), you will need to setup an API key as described [in the readme file of the edge-common module](https://github.com/folio-org/edge-common)

+3. There are configuration values required that must exist in FOLIO for the NCIP services to work.
+This is because FOLIO requires specific values to be set when actions occur.
+For example, the AcceptItem service creates an instance.
+The NCIP module has to know what instance.type.name to use.
+These values have to be setup in mod-configuration (more about that below).
+Here is a list of the configurations you will need to establish values for in FOLIO:

+    * instance.type.name
+    * instance.source
+    * item.material.type.name
+    * item.perm.loan.type.name
+    * item.status.name
+    * item.perm.location.code
+    * holdings.perm.location.code
+    * instance.custom.identifier.name
+    * checkout.service.point.code
+    * checkin.service.point.code

 ## Installing the module